 How probiotics support the immune system and better digestion

+Probiotics and immune system: how are they related?
 Your gut does a lot more than just digest your dinner.
 Your digestive tract is also home to most of your body’s immune defenses: roughly 70% of your immune system exists in and along your digestive tract.
-Even the gut itself is an important part of your immune defenses: it acts as a barrier wall to keep invaders out of your bloodstream1.
+Even the gut itself is an important part of your immune function: it acts as a barrier wall to keep invaders out of your bloodstream1.
 So keeping the gut healthy goes a long way in ensuring a healthy immune system.

 Bacteria and your immune system

 The trillions of bacteria living in your gut are constantly interacting with your digestive and immune systems1,2.
-Gut bacteria are an important factor in how our immune systems develop from birth; research tells us that animals without gut bacteria have very different immune responses than ones with a normal gut environment1,3.
+Gut microbes are an important factor in how our immune systems develop from birth; research tells us that animals without gut bacteria have a very different immune response than ones with a normal gut environment1,3.

 How do probiotics work?